-I had an interest in learning Chinese so I studied this while at university and this has had a large help for my current position.
-Also I also worked part time while at uni, working in a library.
-I would really recommend working part time to university students as it allows you to keep your feet on the ground and you are able to see that what you are actually studying has actual practical benefits.
+I had an interest in learning Chinese so I studied this while at university and this has had a large help in my current position.
+Also, I also worked part-time while at uni, working in a library.
+I would really recommend working part-time to university students as it allows you to keep your feet on the ground and you are able to see that what you are actually studying has actual practical benefits.
 Applying what you learn in university in a professional environment is a good feeling!

 What post-graduate experience have you found useful?

 While there has not been a particular experience as such, I would encourage students to make the most of all human interactions as a way to build experience and network.
 Building interpersonal communication skills are crucial when it comes to working in a professional environment.

 What advice would you offer to those who want to follow a similar path?

 I would urge all students not to copy a path but to build and create your own path.
 I did what I loved doing and this has allowed me to have a fulfilling career.
 I would recommend students to do something (study/work) because you enjoy it not because you feel you need to do it.
 If you don’t enjoy something don’t feel that you need to keep doing it!
 When choosing your next step, sum up all your experiences and see where they can lead you.
 For example, I combined my Chinese language skills with my media studies knowledge to build a wonderful opportunity here.

 How did you come to work in Taiwan?

 While I was a student in Paris, I undertook an exchange at the National Taiwan University of Arts.
 While I was there, a program was offered to work with Discovery.
 Part of this program was to go to Singapore and meet the production team, while I was there, I met some workers from InFocusAsia and we had a chat and they let me know about their plans to open an office in Taiwan.
 When I finished my studies I got in touch with them and well … here I am in Taiwan!